Hunt in the Shadows

 Please save Sandra.

-Peering down the hall, he noticed a door slightly ajar.
-He tucked the photograph back into his vest and retrieved a small periscope.
-He stepped forward and brought the device to his eye as he inched closer to the chamber.
-The moment it slipped into the slight opening, he discovered a filthy and ragged woman chained to the far wall.
-It took the hunter another couple of seconds to see through the haphazard disguise, but he’d found Sandra.
+Peering down the hall, he saw an ajar door.
+He folded the photo once and slid it back into place, as if returning something fragile to a vault, and retrieved a small periscope.
+He brought the device to his eye and inched closer.
+Through the gap, he saw a filthy woman chained to the far wall.
+It took him seconds to see through the grime, but he’d found Sandra.

 However, she wasn’t alone.
 In the middle of the chamber, a different woman tended a bubbling cauldron.
 As she stirred the contents, she tossed in fresh ingredients.
-After swallowing a litany of curses, the hunter tilted his periscope toward the ceiling, revealing another unpleasant surprise.
-To the woman’s left, three winged creatures dangled from the ceiling, their talons creating makeshift perches.
-As Solomon’s scowl deepened, he let his gaze linger on the monsters, studying their reptilian-like skin.
+After swallowing a litany of curses, he tilted his periscope toward the ceiling, revealing three crouched shapes overhead.
+To her left, three winged creatures dangled from the ceiling, talons hooked into makeshift perches.
+As Solomon’s scowl deepened, he let his gaze linger on the monsters, studying the scaled hide stretched over their bones.

 Solomon stepped away from the open door as he shoved his periscope back into its place.
-With slow motions, he ejected the magazine from his rifle and tucked it under his arm as he leaned against the wall, tilting his weapon toward the ceiling.
-He released the grip, letting the sling take the weapon’s weight.
+He ejected the magazine from his rifle and tucked it under his arm as he leaned against the wall, tilting his weapon toward the ceiling.
 He cupped his right hand over the ejection port while he pulled the charging handle back, ejecting the round from the weapon.

-After catching the bullet, he eased the breach closed before adding the bullet back to the magazine.
-He quickly skimmed through the loaded magazines on his chest.
+After catching the bullet, he eased the breach closed and slid it into the magazine.
+He skimmed through the loaded magazines on his chest.
 When he found the one with a thin line of red electrical tape, he exchanged them.
 Solomon rolled his neck as he depressed the release and inserted the magazine.
 After removing his thumb, he tugged on the inserted mag, ensuring it was seated correctly before pulling the charging handle back to load his initial shot.

-With his ammunition prepared, Solomon took a deep breath before slipping his fingers into the opening.
-A heartbeat later, he flung the door open and hopped into the opening, his rifle trained on the woman standing behind the cauldron.
-Despite keeping his sights trained on the wiry and deranged woman, Solomon locked his gaze with hers.
+With his weapon prepared for the encounter, Solomon took a deep breath before slipping his fingers into the opening.
+A heartbeat later, he flung the door open and hopped into the doorway, his rifle trained on the woman standing behind the cauldron.
+Despite keeping his weapon trained on the wiry and deranged woman, Solomon shifted his gaze to Sandra.
+“You’re going to release the woman you kidnapped now.”

 “It’s not my preference.”
 Solomon’s eyes narrowed as he drifted to his right, getting an unobstructed view of Sandra.
 “However, you won’t sacrifice that young woman.”